andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_06_Scripting.rst

 After you've preprocessed and set up a model for a single run for a single subject, you will need to do the same steps for all of the runs for all of the subjects in your dataset.
 This may seem tedious but doable - we only have twenty-six subjects, and two runs per subject.
 You may think that it can be done over the course of a week or so; and you can always assign the task to a couple of Research Assistants.

-This attitude is admirable, and if you take this approach you will be able to analyze all of the data eventually.
-But at some point you will run into two problems:
+At some point, however, you will run into two problems:

 1. You will find that manually analyzing each run is not only tedious but prone to error, and the probability of making a mistake increases significantly as the number of runs to analyze also increases; and